ericniebler/range-v3/doc/index.md

     }
 ~~~~~~~

-The `transform_view` defined above is an InputRange when it's wrapping an
+The `transform_view` defined above is an input range when it is wrapping an
-InputRange, a ForwardRange when it's wrapping a ForwardRange, etc. That happens
+input range, a forward range when it's wrapping a forward range, etc. That happens
-because of smart defaults defined in the `adaptor_base` class.
-That frees you
+because of smart defaults defined in the `adaptor_base` class that frees you
 from having to deal with a host of niggly detail when implementing iterators.

 *(Note: the above `transform_view` always stores a copy of the function in the
 sentinel.
 That is only necessary if the underlying range's sentinel type models
-BidirectionalIterator.
+bidirectional_iterator.
 That's a finer point that you shouldn't worry about right
 now.)*

 ## view_adaptor in details